-CCX915 Uses, Dosage, Side Effects, Food Interaction and all others data.
+CCX915 Uses, Dosage, Side Effects and more

 CCX915 is developed by ChemoCentryx which targets the chemokine receptor CCR2 and is in phase 1 of clinical trial for the treatment of Multiple Sclerosis and Neurologic Disorders.
 The CCR2 receptor is thought to be of central importance to inflammatory diseases, such as multiple sclerosis (MS), Type II diabetes and atherosclerosis.